xcore/sw_startkit_examples/app_noughts_and_crosses/README.rst

 Noughts and crosses (tic-tac-toe)
 =================================

+:scope: Example
+:description: A noughts and crosses game for the startKIT
+:keywords: game, startKIT

 This is a program that plays noughts and crosses on a startKIT.
 The 3x3 display of LEDs shows the board status: